simonhauck/gradle-release-plugin/README.md

 ## Feature overview

 Here is an overview of the planned features.
-To vote for an feature, either create an issue or give a thumbs up on an existing issue.
+To vote for a feature, either create an issue or give a thumbs up on an existing issue.

 | **Feature**                           | **Description**                                                                               | **Implementation Status** | **Related issues**                                                   |